-Covering 112,000 ha, this rugged wilderness features spectacular white sandstone bluffs and gorges, and diverse plants and animals.
-A further 12,000 ha are contained in a regional park on the eastern boundary of the park.
+Covering 112,000ha, this rugged wilderness features spectacular white sandstone bluffs and gorges, and diverse plants and animals.
+A further 12,000ha are contained in a resource reserve on the eastern boundary of the park.

 The park protects 14 different ecosystems in the Desert Uplands bioregion, making it one of inland Queensland's most botanically diverse parks.
 Lancewood forests, open woodlands, laterite pastures, heathlands and spinifex grasslands are spotted around the white sandstone outcrops, sand dunes and sandy flats in the Canns Camp area.
 Brilliant wildflowers and a host of animals are found throughout the park.

-The park is a vast arid landscape for most of the year.
-When season conditions are favourable however, it comes alive in winter with a colourful display of wildflowers.
-The headwaters of three major catchments exist within the park.
-Water flows through several smaller streams into the Burdekin River and then to the east coast.
+The park is a vast parched landscape for most of the year.
+However, when seasonal conditions are favourable it comes alive in the winter months with a colourful display of wildflowers.
+Dissected by the Great Dividing Range the headwaters of three major catchments exist within the park.
+Water flows east through several smaller streams to the Burdekin River which spills into the Coral Sea.
 The Flinders River flows north into the Gulf of Carpentaria.
-Water also flows through the channel country of western Queensland, eventually feeding into Lake Eyre in South Australia.
-White Mountains National Park is a major infill area for the Great Artesian Basin.
+And water from Torrens Creek makes its way through to the channel country of western Queensland, eventually feeding into Lake Eyre in South Australia.
+The porous sandstone of White Mountains acts as a major recharge area for the Great Artesian Basin too.